 Landlords and managing agents have been praised for their professional approach to looking after their properties and tenants.

-Councillor John Harbour, the council’s executive member for housing and leisure, said: “Burnley Council works with private landlords to support them and encourage them to raise their standards.
-These two businesses deserve credit for being accredited under our new code of practice.
+Councillor John Harbour, the council’s executive member for housing and environment, said: “Burnley Council works with private landlords to support them and encourage them to raise their standards.
+These three businesses deserve credit for being the first to be reaccredited under our new code of practice.

 “It reflects their professional approach to how they go about their business and the fact they are committed to providing a top class service to their tenants.”

 Accreditation schemes first started in the 1990s, particularly in the student sector, to recognise good landlords who meet a set code of practice.

 The council has been administrating an accreditation scheme in Burnley since 2001, attracting many landlords and managing agents.
 This summer the council launched a new code of practice to reflect changes in both legislation and best practice that are affecting the private rented sector.

 The scheme recognises both good landlords and good managing agents and, helps to raise property conditions and property management standards throughout the borough.

 Belvoir, RPC and Sycamore were all existing accredited managing agents and are now the first to be reaccredited under the new code.

 As well as meeting the standards of the new code the council has undertaken a “mini audit” of the businesses to ensure robust management procedures are in place.

 The house condition standards within the new code go above and beyond the legal requirements of the current national standard and aim to ensure that tenants live in a safe and comfortable home that is well managed For those landlords who reach the higher standard within the new code the gold accreditation award will be granted.